Meadow Brook Mobile Home Park

 Fahrenheit 250

-According to their website, they slow-cook all their meats at 250 degrees and only use locally sourced oak and fruit woods to give their ribs, pulled pork, and brisket their smokey taste.
+For a smoky taste, try slow-cooking meats at 250 degrees using locally sourced oak and fruit woods.
 Plus, everything on their menu–from their freshly squeezed lemonade to their barbecue sauces–is made from scratch.

 Momo’s Meat Market

-This small quaint restaurant offers high-quality raw meat custom cut and roast to a la Southern-style perfection.
+This small quaint restaurant offers high-quality raw meat custom cut and roasted to a la Southern-style perfection.

 Sauced BBQ & Spirit